nikodonnell/getvero.github.io/_articles/adding-a-placeholder-event.md

 Hit the **Add event** confirmation button and your event will be created.

 You can now choose this event in your campaigns or segments.
-However, campaigns will not be fired and customers will not enter a segment based on this event until it has been tracked using the Vero library, read the API documentation to learn more about tracking events.
+However, campaigns will not be fired and customers will not enter a segment based on this event until it has been tracked using the Vero library, read the [API documentation]({{ site.data.links.developers }}) to learn more about tracking events.

 **Bonus:** Each event in the events manager has a **Setup** tab which shows the code needed to track this event.

 ## Adding events in a campaign

-When choosing the trigger event in a campaign, you can also type an new event name and quickly create an event by hitting ‘create new event’ stright from the trigger select box.
+When designing a campaign, you can also type a new event name and quickly create an event by hitting ‘create new event’ straight from the trigger select box.

 ![{{ site.data.screenshots.vero.event-manager.new-campaign-event['title'] }}]({{ site.data.screenshots.vero.event-manager.new-campaign-event['image'] }})

 Similar to creating events in the events manager, these events are placeholders.
-Campaigns will not be triggered until the selected event has been tracked using the Vero library, [read the API documentation]({{site.data.links.vero_api}}) to learn more about tracking events.
+Campaigns will not be triggered until the selected event has been tracked using the Vero library, [read the API documentation]({{site.data.links.developers}}) to learn more about tracking events.